Potential Problems Following Weight Loss Surgery and Suggested Dietary Modifications

 - It may be necessary to return to liquids or pureed foods temporarily.

-- If nausea and vomiting persists, call your surgeon
+- If nausea and vomiting persist, call your surgeon.

 - Wait at least 30 minutes to drink beverages after meals.